keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 For the best experience we recommend that you enable Dynatrace monitoring.

 By **only** providing your Dynatrace credentials, Keptn-in-a-Box will:
-- Install the OneAgent via the [OneAgent Operator](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-workloads-kubernetes/) for the Cluster and configure the Dynatrace Integration for Keptn.
+- Install the OneAgent via the [OneAgent Operator](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/deploy-oneagent-k8/) for the Cluster and configure the Dynatrace Integration for Keptn.
 - Configure the Dynatrace Service in Keptn.
-- Download and configure the [Dynatrace ActiveGate](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/oneagent-with-helm/) for monitoring the [Kubernetes Cluster Utilization](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-kubernetes-openshift-clusters/), [Kubernetes Events](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/events/) and [Workloads](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-workloads-kubernetes/).
+- Deploy and connect to your Cluster the containerized [Dynatrace ActiveGate](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/deploy-activegate-in-kubernetes/) for monitoring the [Kubernetes Cluster Utilization](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-kubernetes-openshift-clusters/), [Kubernetes Events](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/events/) and [Workloads](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/kubernetes/monitoring/monitor-workloads-kubernetes/).

 Positive
 : You have to bring your own Dynatrace tenant